hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 ##### Storage Entry - bytes (`E-7-100` & `E-8-100`)

 This data type is designed to represent array of bytes.
-To create the entry simple.
+To create the entry is simple.
-The field `E-7-100` is the inicial array of bytes (protobuf type `bytes`) that the content of this entry will have.
+The field `E-7-100` is the initial array of bytes (protobuf type `bytes`) that the content of this entry will have.
-The field `E-8-100` is a array of bytes (protobuf type `bytes`) and will replace the previous content of the state with the new.
+The field `E-8-100` is an array of bytes (protobuf type `bytes`) and will replace the previous content of the state with the new.

 ##### Storage Entry - IPFS CID (`E-7-101` & `E-8-101`)